ilyas-ben/products-management/README.md

 ### Prerequisites

+- Docker Desktop and Docker Compose

+or ( If you want to run the project manually )

 - Java 17+ and Maven (for backend)
 - Node.js 18+ and npm (for frontend)

 ---

+## Using Docker

+position yourself at the root folder and run "docker-compose up --build"

+## Manually

 ### Backend Setup

 1. Navigate to the backend directory:

    ```powershell
    cd backend
    ```